Organizações nossas associadas

 Barcelona Free Software is an organization which aims to unite the local Free Software community and spread Free Software values in Barcelona.
 They started in 2014 and since have met several times to discuss and celebrate different aspects of Free Culture ranging from Wikipedia and OSM to Clang.
 Their goal is to: Make sure the community is aware of local developments and teams; make sure there is someone to back Free Software locally by either becoming the contact or reaching to the right interlocutor if it is out of our scope; spread Free Software in Barcelona.

-Fundația Ceata is a Romanian Free Software and Free Culture foundation aligned with the Free Software philosophy of the GNU Project.
+Fundația Ceata is a Romanian Free Software and Free Culture foundation, aligned with the Free Software philosophy of the GNU Project.
 It is incorporated in Bucharest and has local teams in Cluj County and the Republic of Moldova.
-Ceata (Romanian for "the gang") has started as an informal group in June 2008 and it has become foundation in February 2013.
-Since its beginning Ceata is heavily involved in Free Software activism, organization of digital freedom events, and development of Free Software and Free Cultural works.
+Ceata (Romanian for "the gang") was started as an informal group in June 2008 and it became a foundation in February 2013.
+Since its beginning, Ceata is heavily involved in Free Software activism, organization of digital freedom events, and development of Free Software and Free Cultural works.

 Foundation for a Free Information Infrastructure